cookiecutter/cookiecutter-django/{{cookiecutter.repo_name}}/docs/docker_ec2.rst

 .. _Redis: http://redis.io/

 The Docker compose tool (previously known as `fig`_) makes linking these containers easy.
-An example set up for your cookiecutter-django project might look like this:
+An example set up for your Cookiecutter Django project might look like this:

 .. _fig: http://www.fig.sh/